trussworks/terraform-aws-org-scp/README.md

 * Deny the ability to delete KMS keys
 * Deny the ability to delete Route53 zones
 * Deny all access to an AWS account
-* Deny the ability to delete VPC flow logs
+* Deny the ability to delete Cloudwatch logs

 ## Usage